UbiquityDotNET/Llvm.NET/src/Samples/Kaleidoscope/Chapter3.5/Kaleidoscope-ch3.5.md

 ### Function Definition
 The only other major change for optimization support is to actually run the optimizations.
 In LLVM optimizations are supported at the module or individual function level.
-For this sample each function definition is optimised as each is returned individually.
+For this sample each function definition is optimized as each is returned individually.
 That will change in later chapters.
 Thus the only real change is after generating a new function for a given AST definition the optimization passes are run for it.
 This involves calling one of the overloads of the `TryRunPasses` function and then checking for errors.